• Skip to primary navigation

 #3: You will inevitably be dropped from some houses… and that’s okay!

 Unfortunately, the process includes you having to drop houses, and houses having to drop you.
 On day one (display round), you will start out with going to nine houses.
 Day two (philanthropy round) you can have a MAXIMUM of seven houses.
 However, don’t worry if you have less than seven.
 I wish I was told that the average number of houses people receive on day two is 4 to 5.
 On day three (sisterhood round) you will be able to see a MAXIMUM of five houses, but don’t be worried if you have 3 to 4.
 Finally, on your last day, preference round, you can only see two houses.
 When houses drop you, because they have to, try to think about the houses that invited you back, rather than the ones that didn’t.
-Remember, the houses the invited you back chose your name out of their list of hundreds of girls to learn more about YOU!
+Remember, the houses that invited you back chose your name out of their list of hundreds of girls to learn more about YOU!

 #2: Come into recruitment with an open mind